gogoto2/techexam/README.md

 2. Limits 5 page request api request with 10 items each
 3. BDD Testing
 4. MVVM-C Architecture
+5. Coding Conventions with SwiftLint
 5. All views are created programatically
+8. Clean Architecture
+    Dependecy Injection Using Swinject
-6. Use case methodology
+    Use case methodology
+    DTO

 # Note
 If you are using xcode 12.0 or higher, and encountering error during app installation on simulator,please refer to this